Your Body Isn’t Failing. Your Environment Is Incomplete.

 Weight is powerful, and it works best when the environment is already doing part of the work:

-A room that’s slightly cool with breathable fabrics for your body.
+A room that’s slightly cool with breathable fabrics that carry the memory of plants.

 Then the weight is added as the layer that allows everything else to settle.